akvorado/akvorado/console/data/docs/03-usage.md

   specified subnet.
 - `ExporterName LIKE th2-%` selects flows coming from routers starting with `th2-`.
-- `ASPath HAS AS1299` selects flows whose AS path contains 1299.
+- `ASPath = AS1299` selects flows whose AS path contains 1299.

 Field names are case-insensitive.
 Comments can also be added by using `--` for single-line comments or enclosing them in `/*` and `*/`.